material-components/material-components-android/docs/components/Chip.md

     android:text="@string/text"/>
 ```

-Entry Chip is the default Material style for standalone `ChipDrawable`s, but you
+Input Chip is the default Material style for standalone `ChipDrawable`s, but you
 can apply any of the other styles using the `style` attribute.
 All the
 attributes on `Chip` can be applied to a `ChipDrawable` resource.